pftf/RPi4/Readme.md

 # Notes

-The firmware provided in the zip archive is the `RELEASE` version but you can also find `DEBUG` builds of the firmware in the
+The firmware provided in the zip archive is the `RELEASE` version but you can also find some `DEBUG` builds of the firmware in the
 [AppVeyor artifacts](https://ci.appveyor.com/project/pbatard/RPi4/build/artifacts).

-Note that the RELEASE fimware from the archive uses PL011 for the UART, meaning that it uses mini UART for Bluetooth (hence the use of the `minuartbt` overlay).
-The default baudrate for serial I/O is 115200.
+The RELEASE firmware from the archive uses PL011 for serial (-D PL011_ENABLE=1`), which means that it uses mini UART for Bluetooth (hence the `minuartbt` overlay).
+It also enforces ACPI and comes with a 3 GB RAM limitation (`-D ACPI_BASIC_MODE_ENABLE=1) to ensure Linux boot.

+The default baudrate for serial I/O is 115200 and the console device to use under Linux is `/dev/ttyAMA0`.

 # License